Somalia Passport Ranking

-The Somali passport currently ranks at the 102nd place according to the Guide visa index.
+The Somali passport currently ranks at the 102nd place according to the Guide Passport Ranking Index.
 It is considered the 5th lowest ranking passport in the world.
 Somali passport holders have visa-free access to only 33 countries including Benin, Dominica, Madagascar and Seychelles.
 There are 193 destinations for which a Somali passport holder requires to obtain a visa prior to traveling.
-That is the reason why the passport ranking is very low on the overall worldwide mobility score.
+That is the reason why the Passport Ranking is very low on the overall worldwide mobility score.
 For major destinations such as USA and the European Union, Somalis require to apply for a visa in advance.
 Visa applicants need to present documents such as proof of funds and return flight ticket.

 The Federal Republic of Somalia is made of 18 regions.
 It is located in Eastern Africa and borders Djibouti, Ethiopia and Kenya.
 The most significant regions are Banaadir, Woqooyi and Shabeellaha Hoose.
 The country has a total surface area of 637,657 square kilometers.
 The terrain is characterized mostly by highlands, plateaus and plains.
 Its climate is generally of the desert type with more moderate temperatures in the north.